joseeden/All-Things-DevOps/pages/030-Security/012-Data-Security.md

    - Ultimate remedy for data remanence.
    - Involves shredding, chopping, burning, or etching.
    - Remains disposed of in protected landfills.

+## Overwriting

+Overwriting involves writing multiple patterns across all storage media (see ISC2 Study Guide, Chapter 5, Module 1).
+This method ensures that the original data cannot be recovered.

+For example, if an organization wants to repurpose a hard drive, they can overwrite the drive with multiple data patterns to ensure that the original data is completely erased and cannot be recovered.

 ## PHI and PII